Wrekin College: Wrekin College

 The school was founded in 1880 as Wellington College by Sir John Bayley.

-In 1915 less than 100 acres (0.40 km2) of the Lilleshall Hall estate were purchased from the Duke of Sutherland, who retained the Hall and 50 acres (200,000 m2).
+In 1915 less than 100 acre of the Lilleshall Hall estate were purchased from the Duke of Sutherland, who retained the Hall and 50 acre.

 In 1920, it was sold to the Revd Percy Warrington, a Church of England clergyman and renamed Wrekin College.
 The Rev. Canon Guy Pentreath was a notable headmaster from 1943 to 1952.

 Girls were introduced to the sixth form by headmaster Geoffrey Hadden in 1975.

 It became fully co-educational in the year 1983.
 There are currently approximately 560 pupils including a number of international boarders.

 The school admits pupils from the age of eleven.

 Wrekin Prep

-The Old Hall School was renamed Wrekin Prep in 2025,.
+The Old Hall School was renamed Wrekin Prep in 2025.